seeq12/seeq-addon-templates/README.md

   * Finally, you will notice a `_dev_tools` folder that hosts all the utility functions that are helpful to develop, debug, package and deploy your Add-on.
 This folder is not meant to be manipulated, but you are welcome to look inside for more complex configurations.

+# Developer notes
+If you are interested in modifying the templates of this project, it can be time-consuming to install the template everytime you make a change.
+To make this process easier, follow these steps:

+1. Install the template only the first time following the instructions in the **[Installation(#Installation)]** section.
+2. Activate your virtual environment by running `source .venv/bin/activate` (Linux/Mac) or `.venv\Scripts\activate`
+   or from the IDE.
+3. Make the changes to the templates of this project.
+4. Test your changes by running `python addon_template/generate.py --help` from the root.
+For example, you can run `python addon_template/generate.py create <path/to/destination/folder>` to test the `create` command.